Wills

 Key Takeaway

-The International Will addresses the form of a Will (how it should be formatted and witnessed) but not the substance (what it should contain).
-For expats, the content of the Will — trusts, powers, alternate plans — is where the complexity lies.
+The International Will establishes rules for Will presentation and witness procedures but it does not establish rules for Will contents.
+For expats, the content of the Will; trusts, powers, alternate plans; is where the complexity lies.

 What Is the Better Alternative for Expats?